oconnerj-atlas/pymd-conditional-comments/README.md

 Examples
 --------

 In this example, the first version is the default and will render in all engines.
-The first version will be commented out by all engines as well.
+The second version will be commented out by all engines as well.
 However, in `python-markdown`, with this extension, the first version will be removed and the second version uncommented if the `superscript-enabled` condition is met.

 ```html
 <!-- #pymd-remove-if:superscript-enabled -->